EpiSci/Modulabs_log/tutorials/How_to_make_your_first_PR.md

 ```
 There are many different GUI-based client tools out there for committing and browsing git commits, but I strongly recommend beginners to start with
 the commnad-line interface that comes with git scm.
-Note that if you're using Windows OS, you'll already have **git bash** executable after the installation is done.
+If you're using Windows OS, you'll already have **git bash** executable after the installation is done.
 (See [how-to-install-git-bash-on-windows](http://www.techoism.com/how-to-install-git-bash-on-windows/) for more details.)
 Lastly, ensure that the ```git``` command works fine on your local machine:
 ```bash